UniversalScientificTechnologies/LABDOS01/README.md

 #### Windows

-For computers with windows, you will need to install a driver for [FTDI USB](https://ftdichip.com/drivers/) converter.
+For computers with Windows, you will need to install a driver for [FTDI USB](https://ftdichip.com/drivers/) converter.
 Then you could use the [putty](https://www.putty.org/) which is a program that can be used for logging.
-One of the tutorials on how to set up data logging using putty is [here](https://my.kualo.com/knowledgebase/?kbcat=0&article=888) for example.
+One of the tutorials on how to set up data logging using Putty is [here](https://my.kualo.com/knowledgebase/?kbcat=0&article=888) for example.

 #### Stand-alone use